-As I write this, the quarantine calendar hanging across from me reads 19 weeks and two days.
-And during those five months spent inside my Brooklyn apartment, my take on at-home style — along with about a dozen other things — has changed in more ways than I can count.
+The quarantine calendars that have haunted us for the past couple of hours have changed us indefinitely.
+My take on at-home style — along with about a dozen other things — has changed in more ways than I can count.

-Back in April, I made a case for getting dressed, writing that putting on a pair of vintage Kenzo trousers and platform loafers provided me with a sense of control that had been missing since the pandemic forced New York City residents indoors in March.
+Back in April 2020, I made a case for getting dressed, writing that putting on a pair of vintage Kenzo trousers and platform loafers provided me with a sense of control that had been missing since the pandemic forced New York City residents indoors in March.
 And I wasn’t wrong, putting together my outfit in the morning did give me the upper hand — or at least it did for a little while.
-Now, though, three months older and about a decade wiser, I’ve realised something: I don’t want to get dressed in my pre-COVID clothes.
+Now, though, I’ve realised something: I don’t want to get dressed in my pre-COVID clothes.
 Instead, all I really want to wear these days is a men’s button-down shirt.

 Here's why: In some ways, every day feels like a weekend now, at least in the sense that grabbing a sandwich at the deli down the street and lounging on the couch is pretty much all I get up to.
 Work, too, but four months into working at the dining room table, the sofa started to look appealing.